LOOSE-LIPS/loose-lips-2.0/src/routes/blog/dnb-fix-40-altern8-hard-crew/index.md

 author: 70
 banner:
   - imported/dnb-fix-40-altern8-hard-crew/image1350.jpeg
-description: >-
-  25 years after blasting onto the scene with massive singles like &lsquo;Frequency&rsquo;, Altern 8 have returned. &nbsp;This week&#39;s Dnb Fix takes a closer look at Hard Crew, in all it&#39;s remixed glory, featuring the likes of Samurai Breaks, Denham Audio, Mechanizm &amp; Kin.
-Hard Crew sounds like it&rsquo;s emerged from a perfectly preserved 1994 hard [...]Read More...
+description: "25 years after blasting onto the scene with massive singles like ‘Frequency’, Altern 8 have returned. \_This week's Dnb Fix takes a closer look at Hard Crew, in all it's remixed glory, featuring the likes of Samurai Breaks, Denham Audio, Mechanizm & Kin.
+Hard Crew sounds like it’s emerged from a perfectly preserved 1994 hard [...]Read More..."
 published: true
 tags: feature
 featured: false